SA Electric Car Rebate 2026: Every EV Incentive in South Australia

 For the latest on what is active in your postcode, use the rebate checker.

-The three-year exemption for eligible buyers represents a genuine upfront and ongoing saving — registration in SA for a typical passenger vehicle runs to several hundred dollars per year, so three years free is worth $600—$900 depending on the vehicle.
+For those still within an eligible term, the three-year exemption is a genuine ongoing saving - registration in SA for a typical passenger vehicle runs to several hundred dollars per year, so the remaining free years are worth a few hundred dollars each.
+The closure is documented at SA electric vehicles.

 Stamp Duty